 Our emphasis on tour is real life experiences and to experience the best of these we encourage all our travelers to be aware of local sensibilities when they travel with us and to behave accordingly.
 With the high degree of local interaction on this itinerary, it is worth noting that Latin Americans can be very conscious of appearance so try to be casual but conservative in your dress.
 Outside of beach areas halter tops and very short shorts should not be worn.
 When visiting churches or religious sites shoulders and knees should be covered.

 You’ll mainly travel on this trip by local bus.
 As well as being by far the best option environmentally, this offers great opportunity for cultural interaction with your fellow bus travelers.
 Due to safety concerns however we do not use the brightly painted ‘chicken buses’ that are a common sight throughout Central America, instead using more modern, efficient inter-city coaches.
-As a company we are very aware of the negative effect carbon emissions have on our environment and as such operate a carbon neutral policy; offsetting the ground emissions of all our passengers on all our trips.
-On this particular Central American journey that equates to 266kgs of carbon offset per passenger, per departure.

-From US $3645 - US $3915 15 days excluding flights
+From US $3083 - US $3500 29 days excluding flights